psi4/psi4/doc/sphinxman/source/prog_ways_to_add.rst

 mechanism for developing and prototyping new methods in Psi4.
-Because :numpy:`NumPy <>` provides such a rich set of features for efficient linear algebra, Fourier transforms, and general tensor manipulations, a massive number of methods can be easily implemented very easily using that libary.
+Because :numpy:`NumPy <>` provides such a rich set of features for efficient linear algebra, Fourier transforms, and general tensor manipulations, a massive number of methods can be easily implemented very easily using that library.
 To facilitate this workflow, |PSIfour| exports key quantities such as integrals, densities and molecular orbitals in NumPy format.
 From this point, the programmer can simply call the appropriate |PSIfour| functions to compute the